jcmagu26/jane-maguire-resume/README.md

 My courseload spans statistics, computer science, mathematics, GIS, and applied data analysis, including courses taken abroad at the University of New South Wales in Sydney, Australia.
 Through internships at The Andover Companies and TekScan, I’ve applied my skills in Tableau, R, Power BI, and other modeling tools to build dashboards and predictive models that drive business decisions.

-This repository contains my most recent resume in PDF format.
+This repository contains my most recent resume in PDF format and you can acces my linked in through the following link:

 - [LinkedIn](https://www.linkedin.com/in/jane-maguire-9624b8291/)